buxtronix/phev2mqtt/README.md

 ```

-- Alternatively in case NetworkManager infrastructure is used:
+- Alternatively in case NetworkManager infrastructure is used.
 Edit or add file `/etc/NetworkManager/system-connections/WiFi-PHEV.nmconnection` with the following content:

 ```
 [connection]